×

 The Courtney Room

-Nestled in an enchanting boutique hotel, downtown Victoria, The Courtney Room was named one of En Route Magazine’s top new restaurants of 2018 for good reason!
-Discover why with their steak and eggs or duck lyonnaise salad.
+Nestled in an enchanting boutique hotel, downtown Victoria, The Courtney Room was named Runner Up for Best West Coast Contemporary and Outstanding Service at the 2023 YAM Restaurant Awards for good reason!
+Discover why with their smoked salmon benny or buttermilk fried chicken and waffles.

 Image by @thecuriouscreature